algolia/instantsearch/docgen/src/guides/customization.md

 #### 3. Make it interacts with the search results

 Menu connector comes with a `refine()` function in the first argument `renderParams` object.
-You need to call this `refine()` function everytime an user select another option to filter the search results:
+You need to call this `refine()` function every time an user select another option to *refine* the search results:

 ```javascript
 var customMenuRenderFn = function(renderParams, isFirstRendering) {